-All appointments after March 16, 2020 were provided virtually, primarily using the Zoom software.
+All appointments during 2020-21 were provided virtually due to the ongoing pandemic.
 The office was able to maintain the capability to answer the main phone number, and alternative methods of contact were developed, including a Qualtrics web-based contact form.
-A total of 189 initial Intake Appointments were conducted virtually.